 Additionally, determine how you’ll track productivity.
-While time logs are the obvious choice, they’re less indicative of performance than time spent on a task.
+While time tracking software is often the obvious choice, they’re less indicative of performance than time spent on a task.
 Determine the specific metrics that are more relevant to your business and track those.
 Consider relying on managers to gauge productivity by tracking completed tasks or utilizing a task-management platform to make work progress visible.

 6. Make sure your team is secure.